Need Guidance on Strategic Planning? Consider This.

 Strategic planning determines your organization’s direction, and a lack of focus leads to an erratic, uncontrolled lurching into tomorrow.

-Formulate a strategic plan when conditions are right
+Formulate a strategic plan when conditions are right.

 Strategic Planning offers several questions to use as a basic framework for any organization’s strategy: